energyinpython/pyrepo-mcda/README.md

 ## Documentation

-Documentation of this library with instruction of installation and usage is provided [here](https://pyrepo-mcda.readthedocs.io/en/latest/)
+Documentation of this library with instruction for installation and usage is provided [here](https://pyrepo-mcda.readthedocs.io/en/latest/)